LunaSare/datelifeMS1/review.md

 ---
 > 4. I think the use of an arbitrary root age set by default as 10% older than the oldest age is unjustified and dangerous.
 If no root age is provided by the user, I think the function should return an interpretable error message and refuse to run.

-We agree, and we changed the behaviour of the code to fix this.
+We agree, we changed the behaviour of the code to fix this, and adjusted the ms accordingly (L196-201).

 It now stops with an informative message on how users can provide an age for the root.
-Making the users aware that there is no age data available for that root!
+The goal is to make sure that users are aware that there is no age data available for that root!

 ---
 > Please make sure to carefully revise the text to remove typos.